alibaba/feathub/README.md

 computation engine with milli-second latency.
 This provides better performance than other open-source feature stores that only support feature generation using Apache Spark.

+- **Assisted feature monitoring**: FeatHub provides [built-in metrics](docs/content/metric-stores) to monitor the quality of features and alert users to issues such as feature drift.
+This helps to improve the accuracy and reliability of machine learning models.

 - **Stream-batch unified computation**: FeatHub allows for consistent feature computation across offline, nearline, and online stacks using [Apache